thinger-io/plugins/node-red/README.md

 Alongside each message, the debug sidebar includes information about the time the message was received and which Debug node sent it.
 Clicking on the source node id will reveal that node within the workspace.

-!!! note "Node-RED documentation"
+> [!NOTE] Node-RED documentation

-    You can find additional documentation about the use of this tool in Node-RED's official website: [https://nodered.org/docs/user-guide/editor/workspace/](https://nodered.org/docs/user-guide/editor/workspace/)
+> You can find additional documentation about the use of this tool in Node-RED's official website: [https://nodered.org/docs/user-guide/editor/workspace/](https://nodered.org/docs/user-guide/editor/workspace/)

 ## Starting with Thinger.io Nodes